AlfieRider/mixitup-creature-hunt/README.md

 ```
 line1: the chat message
 line2: the sfx path (or a blank line if this doesn't exist)
+line3: the text (name) to be displayed on screen
 ```

 ## How to Link to MixItUp: